friends-of-presta/security-advisories/_posts/2023-05-02-scquickaccounting.md

 ---
 layout: post
-title: "[CVE-WAITING] Exposure of Private Personal Information to an Unauthorized Actor in SC Quick Accounting module for PrestaShop"
+title: "[CVE-2023-30281] Exposure of Private Personal Information to an Unauthorized Actor in SC Quick Accounting module for PrestaShop"
 categories: modules
 author:
 - Store Commander